p2panda/aquadoggo/aquadoggo_cli/README.md

 <br/>

-Configurable node for the [`p2panda`] network, which runs as a command line application on any computer, raspberry pi or server.
+Configurable node for the [`p2panda`] network, which runs as a command line application on any computer, Raspberry Pi or server.

 ## Installation